MaterializeInc/materialize/doc/user/content/demos/log-parsing.md

 ### Materialize

-Materialize presents an interface to ingest, parse, and query log the server's log files.
+Materialize presents an interface to ingest, parse, and query the server's log files.

 In this demo, Materialize...